kjhscs2425/project-3-make-a-discord-bot-v2-Fenomenon199/proposal.md

 My bot will respond by: I work for a corporate buisness

 When a user says: "Do you enjoy your job?"
-My bot will respond by: i can be callenging at times
+My bot will respond by: it can be callenging at times

 When a user says: "Whats your favorite way to spend a weekend?"
 My bot will respond by: Going to the beach